dudetracey/66DaysOfData/README.md

 ## Day 14
 I was very surprised today while studying numpy operations to see the trig functions mentioned.
 I then built an array to spend some time playing around to figure out if they were in degrees or radians.
 (They're in radians).
 Then I had to mess around with trying to call up pi in the Jupyter notebook, but didn't succeed.
 I'm going to let it be for now.

+## Day 15
+Today I worked through the second half of the Numpy exercises (I did the first half on Day 9).
+The most surprising problem was one that used the axis.
+I guess the axis = 0 or 1 depending on rows/columns.
+So you can add all the columns of a matrix (called mat) with mat.sum(axis=0).
+I'll be starting with Pandas tomorrow.